 - a.
 Finalize a SPO Investigation Standard Operating Policy to establish clear and well-defined procedures on recording and investigating possible procurement violations and procurement reviews.
 This policy will lead to greater efficiency and consistency while conducting investigations and audits.
 In order to accomplish this goal, standard criteria and charting the procedures need to be developed as well as gathering stakeholder input through emails, meetings, and phone calls. - b.
-Continue to review legislative bills, and develop testimonies. - c.
+Continue to review legislative bills and develop testimonies. - c.
 Continue to respond and make recommendations to Chief Procurement Officers requests which are submitted by the Executive Branch. - d.
 Continue to provide guidance through Procurement Circulars. - e.
-Continue to process SPO-043, Report of Procurement Protest Form.. - f.
+Continue to process SPO-043, Report of Procurement Protest Form. - f.
 Continue to respond to questions from government agencies and the public on HCE compliance. - g.
 Suspension and Debarment.
 Successfully issue Procurement Circulars, as needed, to notify Agencies/CPO Jurisdictions, which Vendors have been suspended/debarred and the suspension period of each Vendor.
 Issue Procurement Circulars, on behalf of DLIR, to notify Agencies/CPO Jurisdictions, which Vendors have been suspended pursuant to 104, Wages and Hours of Employees on Public Works. - h.
-Continue to consult with other departments and agencies regarding implementation of procurement policy.
+Continue to consult with other departments and agencies regarding implementation of procurement policy. - i.
+Continue reviewing Hawaii Administrative Rules, HAR 3-120 to 3-131 for clarity & consistency.
+Collaborate with Department of the Attorney General

 - a.
-Continue to review legislative bills, and develop testimonies. - b.
+Continue to review legislative bills and develop testimonies. - b.
 Continue to respond and make recommendations to Chief Procurement Officers requests which are submitted by the Executive Branch. - c.
 Continue to provide guidance through Procurement Circulars - d.
-Continue to provide Procurement Circulars on Suspension and Debarment.
+Continue to provide Procurement Circulars on Suspension and Debarment. - e.
+Continue reviewing Hawaii Administrative Rules, HAR 3-120 to HAR 3-122.
+Send to the Department of the Attorney General office for review and present preliminary changes to Procurement Policy Board.